nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/index.md

 </span>

-Whilst there exists many ERPs, Centurion ERP is being developed to provide another open source option with a large emphasis on the IT Service Management (ITSM) modules.
+Whilst there are many Enterprise Rescource Planning (ERP) applications, Centurion ERP is being developed to provide an open source option with a large emphasis on the IT Service Management (ITSM) modules.
 The goal is to provide a system that is not only an IT Information Library (ITIL), but that of which will connect to other ITSM systems, i.e. AWX for automation orchestration.
 Other common modules that form part of or are normally found within an ERP system, will be added if they relate specifically to any ITSM workflow.
 We welcome contributions should you desire a feature that does not yet exist.

 ## Features